-A government code regulating CCTV stimulated Aston University to take a fresh look at their surveillance technology.
-Mark Sutton explains how complying with the surveillance commissioner’s code has resulted in efficiencies and savings.
+In an effort to gain industry recognition for its CCTV, Aston University took a fresh look at its surveillance technology.
+Mark Sutton explains how complying with the surveillance commissioner’s code has happily also resulted in efficiencies and savings.

 In November 2015, Aston became the first voluntary adopter university in the UK to gain the surveillance camera commissioner’s third party certification.
 This provides comfort to the university community that our CCTV system is effective, efficient and compliant with current legislation.